EricTheToon/Fortlatro/README.md

 Comet - Select 1 card to turn into a King

+# 1 Planet

+Earth? - Level up Squad by +2 Mult and +15 Chips

 # 6 Spectrals
 Double or Nothing - 1/2 chance to get 2 Spectral packs else give nothing